-- 1. There are at least two opportunities per module per academic year for sitting examinations: - the first opportunity is at the end of the teaching period for the subject to which the exam in question relates. - the second opportunity is at the end of the period following the one in which the course was taught.
-When the course is being taught in period 4, the second exam will take place during the resit period in August. - 2.
-A timetable of all the opportunities for sitting written examinations is drawn up every semester and distributed before the start of the semester.
+- 1. There are at least two opportunities per module per academic year for sitting examinations: - the first opportunity is at the end of the teaching period for the subject to which the exam in question relates,

-- 3. If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
+- the second opportunity is at the end of the period following the one in which the course was taught.
+When the course is being taught in period 4, the second exam will take place during the resit period in August. - There is one opportunity per academic year for sitting proficiency tests of practicals and projects - 2.
+A timetable of all the opportunities for sitting written examinations is drawn up every semester and distributed before the start of the semester via the TUDelft website -> Studentenportal -> Information -> Education -> Timetables - 3.
+If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
 The board of examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
 Notwithstanding the provisions of paragraph 1, there will be at least one chance in a year to sit examinations relating to subjects mentioned in the study guide but not taught in a given academic year. - 5.
 In exceptional cases the board of examiners may permit a deviation from dates and the standard number of times that certain examinations can be taken. - 6.
-Students have a maximum of two examinations/subjects per year.
+Students have a maximum of two examinations per subjects per year.